imzodev/spritel/docs/database-migrations.md

 ## Deployment (Applying Migrations Automatically)

-- On container start, `scripts/entrypoint.sh` runs:
+- On app start, `scripts/entrypoint.sh` (or your process manager) runs:
   - `prisma migrate deploy` (idempotent) to apply any pending committed migrations
-- No manual `docker exec` required in CI/CD or prod environments.
+- No manual commands required in CI/CD or prod if migrations are committed.

 ## Running Prisma From Host (Optional)